 According to conventional financial planning, it’s important for high-net-worth individuals to self-insure for long-term care expenses.
 At Commonwealth and Ash Brokerage, our insurance partner, we would agree that while there's some truth to this idea, most clients (including high-net-worth ones) should consider transferring the risk of long-term care.
 But that's not to say it's right for every high-net-worth client.

-The question, then, is how can you determine if it's the right choice for your clients?
-To guide you and your clients through this decision-making process, consider the following five steps.
+The question, then, is how can you determine if your clients should self-insure for long-term care?
+To guide you through this decision-making process, consider the following these five steps:

 Faulty assumptions can cause a lot of harm.
 You may assume that every client with $1 million in assets (or $2 million, $3 million, and so on) should self-insure for long-term care without first discussing the issue with those clients.
 Or perhaps your clients assume they have more than enough assets to self-insure, without understanding the true cost of a long-term care event.
 If you don't check these assumptions, your clients may end up taking losses that can't be recouped.

 2) Consider Income, Not Net Worth

 Many individuals use income to pay for long-term care expenses, so determining whether to self-insure should be a question of liquidity, not solvency.
 Although it might seem intuitive to use net worth as a gauge for a client's ability to self-insure, income is actually the more accurate indicator.

 Now, you may be thinking, can't my clients sell assets from their portfolios to pay for long-term care?
 Indeed, they can.
 But liquidating assets can be quite expensive, and it can jeopardize their overall financial planning strategies.